 Through a Power of Attorney (also referred to as a "POA"), you can appoint another individual to transact business in your name.
 A General Power of Attorney gives an agent, known as your "Attorney-in- Fact," the authority to make banking, real estate, and all other financial transactions in your name.
 Without it, your spouse or family member would be unable to speak to your mortgage holder, credit card companies, utility providers, and others regarding accounts held in only your name.
-In New York, the current statutory short form power of attorney also has a rider known as the Statutory Gifts Rider, which allows the agent to make gifts in excess of \$500 per year, establish trusts and do further asset protection and tax planning on your behalf.
-If, for example, you are incapacitated in a hospital or nursing home, the gift rider could enable your agent to protect your funds from being forfeited to the cost of care or to move funds to qualify you for Medicaid coverage.
+With the current statutory short form power of attorney in New York, you can authorize your agent with the ability to make gifts, designate beneficiaries or jointly title an account.
+This gifting authority allows the agent to make gifts in the amount of \$5,000 per year, establish trusts and do further asset protection and tax planning on your behalf.
+If, for example, you are incapacitated in a hospital or nursing home, the gifting authority could enable your agent to protect your funds from being forfeited to the cost of care or to move funds to qualify you for Medicaid coverage.

-We continue to emphasize the need to make certain that your POA includes the Statutory Gifts Rider.
-The Statutory Gifts Rider can be customized to direct the manner of making gifts and to designate the beneficiaries of the gifts.
+We continue to emphasize the need to make certain that your POA allows your agent the ability to make gifts.
+This gifting authority can be customized to direct the manner of making gifts and to designate the beneficiaries of the gifts.
 Other changes include the ability to appoint a Monitor, whose job is to oversee your agent's actions and a place for you to affirmatively indicate if and how your agent is to be compensated for his or her duties.
 The Power of Attorney also requires the agent to sign a notarized acceptance of their appointment which contains an explanation of their role, their fiduciary duty and the limits on their authority.